 Santa Cruz: TBD

-Video Sessions: Any client in the State of California
+Video Sessions: Anywhere, with any client, in the State of California

 Mailing address: P.O.
 Box 315, Boulder Creek Ca 95006